Nikolai Dudin: Biography

-Nikolai Dudin was born on December 22, 1973 in the village of Mikhalkovo, Ivanovo Oblast.
-Dudin was beat by his father throughout childhood, who instilled in him a number of skills that would later facilitate his murders, such as teaching him hunting and butchering.
-On December 3, 1987, Dudin fatally shot his father, Arkady Dudin, with a sawed-off shotgun.
+Nikolai Dudin was born on 22 December 1973, in the village of Mikhalkovo, Ivanovo Oblast.
+Dudin was beaten by his father throughout childhood, who instilled in him a number of skills that would later facilitate his murders, such as teaching him hunting and butchering.
+On 3 December 1987, Dudin fatally shot his father, Arkady Dudin, with a sawed-off shotgun.
 His body remained hidden until a year later, when Nikolai was arrested for rape, and confessed to his father's murder.
-Due to being just 14 years old at the time, Dudin was given a reduced sentence of 7 years.
-During his time in prison, he was repeatedly penalized for defiance of the administration, attempting to organize a riot and escape, and attempting to kill a prisoner from a neighboring cell.
+Since he was just 14 years old at the time, Dudin was given a reduced sentence of 7 years.
+During his time in prison, he was repeatedly penalized for defiance of the administration, attempting to organize a riot and escape, and attempting to kill a prisoner from a neighbouring cell.
 He was convicted of said attempted murder and subsequently released in 2000, 12 years after his original conviction.

-The next murder Dudin committed was on February 15, 2002.
+The next murder Dudin committed was on 15 February 2002.
 His victim was an employee of the Furmanov telecommunications company.
 In a state of intoxication, he struck her with a hard blunt object on the head, breaking the base of the skull, as a result of which the victim died.
 Dudin later claimed that he had intended to rob her.
 Afterwards, on the very same day, he committed a double murder, the victims being two female employees of a local sewing shop.
 Dudin claimed to have been flirting with the two women, but they rejected his advances, prompting him to stab them with a knife.
 The first woman was stabbed 28 times, and the second was stabbed 32 times.

-The killer committed the following murders during the May holidays: on the night between May 1st and 2nd, 2002, a resident of the city disappeared without a trace, her body being discovered only after Dudin was arrested.
-On May 8, he committed a triple murder.
+The killer committed the following murders during the May holidays: on the night between 1 and 2 May 2002, a resident of the city disappeared without a trace, her body being discovered only after Dudin was arrested.
+On 8 May, he committed a triple murder.
 In a state of intoxication, he leaned on the fence of a house on Kremlyovskaya Street bringing it down.
 The owner of the house, Andrei Polozov, was present, and Dudin pulled out his sawn-off and opened fire.
 Then he shot the wife and killed their 11-year-old daughter with a knife.
-On May 10, Dudin committed another triple murder under similar circumstances.
+On 10 May, Dudin committed another triple murder under similar circumstances.
 The situation in the city was heated, and panic ensued, as Dudin committed a double murder shortly after.

-On July 17, 2002, the killer was captured red-handed with a new murder attempt.
-On August 6, 2002, he wrote a confession, explaining his motive was that he killed people who humiliated his dignity.
+On 17 July 2002, the killer was captured red-handed with a new murder attempt.
+On 6 August 2002, he wrote a confession, explaining his motive was that he killed people who humiliated his dignity.
 In December 2003, Dudin was sentenced to life imprisonment in a special regime colony by the Ivanono District Court.
 The Supreme Court of Russia then upheld the verdict without change.
 He is currently serving his sentence in the White Swan prison.